aieml/DLNN-Tutorial-02/README.md

 # DLNN-Tutorial-02
 In this tutorial you will learn about cascade classifiers a technology introduced in early 2000's for object detection.
-This will be hepfull for the Object Detection APIs section which we will conver on a coming week of the course.
+This will be hepfull for the Object Detection APIs section which we will cover on a coming week of the course.
 At the end of the tutorial you will have a assignment based on Cascade Classifiers.

 ## Introduction
 Object Detection using Haar feature-based cascade classifiers is an effective object detection method proposed by Paul Viola and Michael Jones in their paper, "Rapid Object Detection using a Boosted Cascade of Simple Features" in 2001.
 It is a machine learning based approach where a cascade function is trained from a lot of positive and negative images.
 It is then used to detect objects in other images.